Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 Cincinnati is still a market where good homes move, and buyers need to be prepared.

-• You need a contract that’s clean and confident
+• You need a contract that is clean and confident.

 Is the Ohio purchase contract legally binding?

 Yes.
-Once both parties sign, it becomes a binding agreement (with specific exit options based on contract terms).
+Once both parties sign, it becomes a binding agreement, with specific exit options depending on the contract terms.

 Can I back out after signing?

-Sometimes, usually through a valid contingency (financing, inspection, appraisal, HOA review), depending on what’s written and your deadlines.
+Sometimes, usually through a valid contingency such as financing, inspection, appraisal, or HOA review, depending on what is written and your deadlines.

 What is earnest money, and can I lose it?